youngsu-Kim/access_cas_tutorial/tutorial.md

 ### Large Memory Nodes on ACCESS

 ACCESS provides a large-memory filter on its [webpage](https://allocations.access-ci.org/resources).
 As of 12/3/2023, these are the search results.
+Note that these nodes have at least 1TB of memory.
+If your memory requirement is modest, say about 100 - 200 GB of memory, you may want to refer to the multicore nodes listed below as they are often equipped with 128 GB - 512 GB of memory.

 |Node Name|Memory Size|
 |--|--|